aau-claaudia/hpc/docs/mistral/guides/ai-studio/tokens-and-seats.md

 - Output tokens: everything the model writes in response
 - Input and output tokens are priced separately (output is generally more expensive)
 - Token costs vary significantly by model — see [Models and Pricing](/mistral/guides/ai-studio/models-and-pricing/) for current rates
-- At AAU, token usage within an approved project workspace is covered by the institution up to a project quota
+- At AAU, token usage within an AI Studio workspace is covered by the institution up to the workspace's standard monthly quota

----

 ## Understanding Token Consumption